alxdavids/draft-privacy-pass/draft-privacy-pass.md

-We discuss a number of privacy considerations made in {{OPRF}} that are relevant to the Privacy Pass protocol use-case, along with additional considerations arising from the browser integration.
+We discuss a number of privacy considerations made in {{OPRF}} that are relevant to the Privacy Pass protocol use-case, along with additional considerations arising from the specific ways of using the Privacy Pass protocol in {{configurations}}.

 ## User segregation